 |✓ Typically involve lower investment

 At M&G, we’re passionate about active investing, and for over 80 years we’ve built a strong reputation for investment integrity, original thinking and innovation.
 We are firm believers in the benefits of active management – but we also recognise that some investors will prefer lower-cost passive management.

 In our view, both active and passive strategies can play a role in a well-balanced portfolio.

 While the value of index-tracking funds will rise and fall in line with the broader market, a good active fund manager will be able to pursue opportunities that could perform well even if overall market values are falling.

 Active investors can also be responsible investors.
 At M&G, we see part of our job as a responsible investor is to consider all factors which might materially affect long-term investment outcomes, including environmental, social and governance issues, and we can incorporate these into our investment decisions.

-When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance, and that the value of investments can go up and down.
-So how much your investments are worth and the income from them will fluctuate over time, and you may not get back the original amount you invested.
+When you're deciding how to invest, it's important to remember that past performance is not a guide to future performance, and that the value and income from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.